sebinsua/dotcom/posts/use-notation-to-unmask-relationships.md

     if x1 == x2:
         return "YES"

-    # If the kangaroo furthest away is moving faster, they will
+    # If the kangaroo furthest away is moving faster, the other
-    # never catch up.
+    # will never catch up.
     if x1 >= x2 and v1 >= v2:
         return "NO"
     if x2 >= x1 and v2 >= v1: